Paper Mario (video game): Development

 Paper Mario was developed by Intelligent Systems.
 Shigeru Miyamoto served as producer and consulted on the project.
 Kumiko Takeda and Kaori Aoki wrote the game's script, while Naohiko Aoyama was the art director responsible for the game's distinctive graphical style.
 Nintendo approached Square, who had developed Super Mario RPG for the Super Nintendo Entertainment System, to develop the game, but they turned down the offer due to work on Final Fantasy VII.
 Instead, the company initially hired HAL Laboratory to write the main story before development was handed over to Intelligent Systems to develop the game.
 The game was initially called Super Mario RPG 2, was slated for release on the 64DD, and was first revealed at Nintendo Space World '97, a video game trade show hosted by Nintendo.
 However, the development moved to cartridge format instead.
 Aoyama took inspiration from the graphics of PaRappa the Rapper, cel animation, and the work of Walt Disney and Looney Tunes for the art style.
 According to producer Hiroyasu Sasano, the series' distinct paper-like style for character graphics came about from the belief that players "might be getting tired" of the computer-generated 3D graphics seen on consoles like the PlayStation as it was difficult for polygons to bring out the characters' "cuteness".
 Miyamoto stated that the game was being developed with amateur gamers in mind.
 The game later released for the iQue Player in 2004.
 Paper Mario saw a number of re-releases for later Nintendo consoles: the Wii Virtual Console in July 2007, the Wii U Virtual Console in April 2015, and via the Nintendo Classics service in December 2021.
 In 2023, Paper Mario was fully decompiled, making an unofficial PC port and mods possible.

 The game had a marketing budget of $4 million.

 Music

 The game's soundtrack was first released in Japan on September 21, 2000, with the game's original title by Enterbrain, and distributed by the magazine Famitsu.
 It was followed in the United States a few months later as a Nintendo Power exclusive with the illustration from the international game cover.
 It included both the original music to the game, as well as sound effects, in 78 tracks on two discs.
+The Nintendo Music service features the same 78 tracks on the soundtrack plus seventy more for the app.
 All of the game's compositions were written by Yuka Tsujiyoko, with a reprised arrangement of previous Super Mario themes by Koji Kondo.
 The game's other event and sound effects music were composed by Taishi Senda.
 The game's music mostly received positive reviews, with Lucas M. Thomas of IGN describing it as "vividly appointed with catchy, expressive tunes and comical audio cues."